-If you are viewing an image file, the Content tab changes to this view.
-The upper section shows the original (en-US) image, which you Translated Image can save if you want to use it as starting point for a localized version of it. the bottom section shows the localized image, if any.
-You can load, save or clear the translated image.
+If you are viewing an image file, the Content tab changes view.
+The this upper section shows the original (en-US) image, which you can save if you want to use it as starting point for a localized version of it. the bottom section shows localized image, any.
+You can load, clear save or the translated image.
 You can also cancel the last action done on the translated image.
 Besides that, you can set/unset the Fuzzy and Keep flags, and move back and forward to the next file.
 Lastly, as some images are tall and others wide, you can switch the split direction.